Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-My Dog Won't Eat When Home Alone, What Gives?
+My Dog Won't Eat When Home Alone...What Gives?

 It's not at all abnormal though, and if you ask many dog owners, you'll get several reporting the same problem.
-It could be your dog doesn't eat the bowl of kibble you have left out for him, or it could be he won't even look at the tasty bone he could chew to his heart's content.
-Yet, the moment you come through the door, Rover goes rushing to go enjoy his goodies.
+It could be that your dog doesn't eat the bowl of kibble you have left out for him, or it could be he won't even look at the tasty bone he could chew to his heart's content.
+Yet the moment you come through the door, Rover can't wait to enjoy his goodies.
 So what on earth goes on in Rover's mind to cause him to lose his hearty appetite?
 There are several explanations for this behavior.

-Possibility 1) Separation Anxiety
+Possibility 1: Separation Anxiety

 While many dogs who suffer from separation anxiety won't eat when left alone, this isn't a general rule of thumb.
 Some dogs with separation anxiety may still eat, even if they are acting panicky and are unable to settle for the rest of their owner's absence.
-Dog trainer and author, Nicole Wilde, dispels this common myth by explaining that chewing can be a stress reliever and many distressed dogs will feel compelled to excavate Kongs, gnaw on bones and empty food-dispensing toys.
+Dog trainer and author Nicole Wilde dispels this common myth by explaining that chewing can be a stress reliever and many distressed dogs will feel compelled to excavate Kongs, gnaw on bones, and empty food-dispensing toys.

-Possibility 2) Territory-Related Tension
+Possibility 2: Territory-Related Tension

-Possibility 3) History of Supervised Eating
+Possibility 3: History of Supervised Eating

-How to Get Your Dog to Eat When Left Alone?
+How to Get Your Dog to Eat When Left Alone

 The resolution of the problem will depend on what ultimately causes it.
-Dogs suffering from real separation anxiety will need days, weeks, months and even years of behavior modification before they are comfortable being left alone.
-Dogs who are insecure in protecting their territory often improve if you work on rising their levels of confidence and making departures and arrivals as low key as possible.
+Dogs suffering from real separation anxiety will need days, weeks, months, and even years of behavior modification before they are comfortable being left alone.
+Dogs who are insecure in protecting their territory often improve if you work on rising their levels of confidence and making departures and arrivals as low-key as possible.

 An important role is played by making their environment feel safe.
 Cover up noises by leaving a radio or the TV on.
 Sound machines may be great in creating white noise so your dog doesn't feel threatened by the slightest outside noises.
 Visual barriers that cover windows may also help a dog "put his guard down."
 An alternative is limiting access to rooms where they are more exposed to outdoor sights and sounds.